Alaeddine17/portfolio-v/README.md

 This site has been meticulously designed to ensure an optimal viewing experience across devices.
 For a quick peek into the mobile navigation.

 ## 🔧 Built With
-React: A powerful library for building UI components.
+-React: A powerful library for building UI components.<br/>
-Vite: A blazing fast frontend build tool, making the development process a breeze.
+-Vite: A blazing fast frontend build tool, making the development process a breeze.<br/>
-Tailwind CSS: A utility-first CSS framework for rapidly building modern user interfaces.
+-Tailwind CSS: A utility-first CSS framework for rapidly building modern user interfaces.<br/>
-EmailJS: Ensures that anyone reaching out through the contact form gets their messages delivered directly to my inbox. (...
-It is being worked on ...).
+-EmailJS: Ensures that anyone reaching out through the contact form gets their messages delivered directly to my inbox. (...
+It is being worked on ...).<br/>
-React-Router-Dom: Handles seamless navigation throughout the site.
+-React-Router-Dom: Handles seamless navigation throughout the site.

 ## 📜 License
 This project is open-source under the MIT License.